-Suggested tweaks: Changing much of anything here would completely alter the essence of the recipes; that said, Perelman encourages you to choose the cuts of chicken you like best and states that the recipe works just as well with a range in quality of grapes and olives.
+Suggested tweaks: Changing much of anything here would completely alter the essence of the recipe; that said, Perelman encourages you to choose the cuts of chicken you like best and states that the recipe works just as well with a range in quality of grapes and olives.

 Excerpted from The Smitten Kitchen Cookbook.
 Copyright © 2012 by Deb Perelman.
 Excerpted by permission of Knopf, a division of Random House, Inc. All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.
 Available wherever books are sold.